-After showing substantial growth in the early 2000s, the State's outstanding net tax-supported debt peaked in FY 2013 at approximately \$6.2 billion and declined by over \$2.0 billion by June 30, 2018.
-The amount of outstanding debt is projected to rise modestly as the remaining \$1.4 billion of authorized but unissued Connect NC Bonds are issued over the next three years.
-Chart 2 below illustrates the outstanding amounts of General Fund net tax-supported debt over the last five years and projects the amount outstanding through FY 2023.
-Absent additional authorizations, the absolute level of General Fund tax-supported debt is not projected to greatly exceed approximately \$4.0 billion over the projection period.
+After showing substantial growth in the early 2000s, the State's outstanding net tax-supported debt peaked in FY 2013 at approximately \$6.2 billion and has declined to approximately \$4.0 billion by June 30, 2019.
+The amount of outstanding debt is projected to rise modestly as the remaining \$800 million of authorized but unissued Connect NC Bonds are issued over the next two years.
+Chart 2 below illustrates the outstanding amounts of General Fund net tax-supported debt over the last five years and projects the amount outstanding through FY 2024.
+Absent additional authorizations, the absolute level of General Fund tax-supported debt is not projected to exceed approximately \$4.2 billion over the projection period.

 Chart 2 above incorporates all of the State's currently outstanding and all authorized, but unissued, debt including the Connect NC Bonds.
 The State issues debt on a cash flow basis and bond issues are timed to provide funds as they are actually needed typically creating a lag between when debt is authorized and when it is actually issued.
-As of December 31, 2018, the State did not have any authorized but unissued tax-supported debt except for the Connect NC Bonds.
+As of December 31, 2019, the State did not have any General Fund authorized but unissued tax-supported debt except for the Connect NC Bonds.